-Wildboar Reach (Figure 14).
-Both sides were walked on 22 November 2006.
+Below Wildboar Bridge (Figure 16) both sides of the Cockhaise were walked on 22 November 2006.
 It is a lovely stretch of stream, which has retained its original meandering course and tree-lined banks containing Guelder Rose (Viburnum opulus), Alder Buckthorn (Frangula alnus), Hazel (Corylus avellana), Goat Willow (Salix capraea), Alder (Alnus glutinosa) and some good-sized Peduculate Oak (Quercus robur).
 At the upstream end, there was Field Maple (Acer campestre) and Hornbeam (Carpinus betulus).
 The streamside grassland was re-seeded rye-grass and clover ley with unploughed margins 6-15 m wide.
 It was grazed by cattle.
 Recommendation: converting the grassland ley to permanent grassland would reduce runoff and the amount of sediment getting into the stream (Ecosystem Services 1 and 2).
 Herbal Leys are now being used on the farm.
-These contain deep-rooting perennials such as Yarrow and Chichory (Cichorium intybus) and a mix of legumes such as Red Clover, Bird'sfoot-trefoil, Sainfoin (Onobrychis viciifolia) and so provide Ecosystem Services 5 and 6 to some extent.
+These contain deep-rooting perennials such as Yarrow and Chichory (Cichorium intybus) and a mix of legumes such as Red Clover, Bird'sfoot-trefoil, and Sainfoin (Onobrychis viciifolia) and so provide Ecosystem Services 5 and 6 to some extent.
 They are also more long-lasting than ryegrass and white clover leys.